andrewvitrenko/SelfAssessment/Skills/Programming.md

   - Dead code: 🖐️ used
   - Unreachable code: 🖐️ used
   - Duplicate code: 🖐️ used
-  - Premature optimization
+  - Premature optimization: h
   - Micro-optimization: 🖐️ used
   - Nested loops: 🖐️ used
   - Long method/function/procedure: 🖐️ used
-  - Long inheritance
+  - Long inheritance: k
   - Large class/file: 🖐️ used
   - Too many parameters: 🖐️ used
-  - Pass-through parameters
+  - Pass-through parameters: u
   - Accumulate and fire
   - Use switch/case: 🖐️ used
   - Temporary field